bigearth/bitblog/_posts/2018-04-01-complete-transaction-setup.md

 ### NodeJS and npm

-[NodeJS](https://nodejs.org) is a javascript runtime build on Chrome's V8 engine. [npm](https://www.npmjs.com) is the package manager for NodeJS.
+[NodeJS](https://nodejs.org) is a javascript runtime built on Chrome's V8 engine. [npm](https://www.npmjs.com) is the package manager for NodeJS.
 Both can be installed via `nvm` the [node version manager](https://github.com/creationix/nvm).

 Install `nvm` w/